hsoft/xibless/docs/api/table.rst

         *Boolean*.
 Sets the corresponding flag in ``NSTableView``.
 Default values are the same as in ``NSTableView``.

+    .. attribute:: alternatingRows

+        *Boolean*.
+Whether rows have an alternating background colors.
+In Cocoa, it's ``usesAlternatingRowBackgroundColors``.

     .. attribute:: font
     .. attribute:: editable